sauryakrgupta/P2P-Chat-Application/README.md

-# P2P-Chat-Application
-This project is a decentralized peer-to-peer (P2P) chat application built with Python, featuring **Fernet encryption** for secure messaging, **logical clocks** for maintaining message order, and a lightweight signaling server for peer discovery, ensuring reliable and fault-tolerant communication without a central server.

 # P2P Chat Application
 A decentralized peer-to-peer (P2P) chat application built with Python that enables secure, real-time messaging without relying on centralized servers.
 The system is designed for scalability, resilience, and privacy, ensuring robust communication across distributed networks.

 ### Features

-**Decentralized Architecture**: Eliminates single points of failure with peer-to-peer communication using UDP sockets.
++ **Decentralized Architecture**: Eliminates single points of failure with peer-to-peer communication using UDP sockets.

 **Secure Messaging**: Ensures confidentiality with Fernet symmetric encryption for end-to-end secure chats.